Visual Studio Code support the latest javascript

 }

-With these features, some of the features will not work or this approach not working, consider other approach
+With these features, some of the features will not work or this approach not work, consider other approach.

 Configure settings.json - javascript.validate.enable

-First, you need to disable the inbuilt validation to avoid syntax validation errors caused due to Latest JavaScript not being defined.
+First, you need to disable the inbuilt validation to avoid syntax validation errors caused by to Latest JavaScript not being defined.

 settings.json